 Bisphenol A (BPA) is a chemical most commonly found in plastics.
 Parents commonly see warnings touting the dangers of BPA, and labels promising to be “BPA free”.
 While studies on the health risks of BPA exposure are limited, there is concern that BPA exposure could lead to negative impacts on the brain, behavior, and heart.
 Children are more at risk as their bodies cannot adequately eliminate chemicals from their bodies.

 There are several factors worth considering as the Clean Label Project study continues to draw attention.
 First, it is startling that so many trusted baby food products could be contaminated with dangerous toxins.
 Second, there is the matter of who is responsible for ensuring these products are safe?
 Third, why aren’t consumers warned of the potential dangers, especially among products labeled as being “free” of certain chemicals, but then testing positive for them?

 At Birth Injury Guide, we know how important it is that your family gets only the best, high-quality products.
 When you put your trust in manufacturers and your family is harmed as a result, the impact goes far beyond any physical ailment.
 Manufacturers have a responsibility to provide products that are safe and effective.
 You, the consumer, shouldn’t have to pay for their mistakes.

-If you or someone in your family has been harmed as a result of exposure to toxic chemicals like lead, BPA, or arsenic, contact our office to find out more about your rights as a consumer.
-Fill out our online form to get started, and schedule a free case review.
+If you or someone in your family has been harmed as a result of exposure to toxic chemicals like lead, BPA, or arsenic, contact Birth Injury Guide to find out more about your rights as a consumer.
+Fill out our online form to get started, or call 1-877-415-6603 for a free case review.